Kevinsillo/datastealer/readme.md

 DataStealer pretends be a Antivirus USB to gather personal information in Windows systems.

 ## Intructions
-Just copy all files/folders and paste in USB device.
+Just copy all from DataStealer folder and paste in USB device.
 Hide **"data"** folder and **"run.bat"**.
 When you conect USB device in Windows system just doble click in AntivirusUSB.vbs and DataStealer copy all files stealthily from pc.

 ***NOTE: You can use autotun.inf for auto-execute .vbs file but it only works in Windows Vista and Windows XP***